freenowtech/sauron/plugins/kubernetesapi-report/README.md

 ## Description

-This plugin allows Sauron to query Kubernetes api and retrieve the annotations and labels assigned to the resources specified in the configuration and dump the value to the [DataSet](https://github.com/freenowtech/sauron/blob/main/core/src/main/java/com/freenow/sauron/model/DataSet.java).
+This plugin allows Sauron to query Kubernetes api and retrieve the annotations, labels and env vars assigned to the resources specified in the configuration and dump the value to the [DataSet](https://github.com/freenowtech/sauron/blob/main/core/src/main/java/com/freenow/sauron/model/DataSet.java).